finagolfin/swift-android-sdk/README.md

 ## Building the Android SDKs from source

-Download the Swift 5.9.2 compiler and Android NDK 25c as above.
+Download the Swift 5.9.2 compiler and Android NDK 26b as above.
 Check out this repo and run
 `SWIFT_TAG=swift-5.9.2-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift`
 to get some prebuilt Android libraries and the Swift source to build the SDK.
-If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2023-12-15-a` for the latest Swift trunk snapshot and pass in the path to the corresponding prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.
+If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2024-01-08-a` for the latest Swift trunk snapshot and pass in the path to the corresponding prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.

-Next, add a header to the libdispatch source to work around a recent tightening in how C headers are imported, apple/swift#64321, and apply a patch to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK:
+Next, apply a patch to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK, and two more patches that make modifications for the nullability annotations newly added in NDK 26:
 ```
-sed -i "s%#include <unistd%#include <signal.h>\n#include <unistd%" swift-corelibs-libdispatch/dispatch/dispatch.h
-git apply swift-android.patch
+git apply swift-android.patch swift-android-both-ndks.patch swift-android-ndk26.patch
 ```

 After making sure [needed build tools like python 3, CMake, and ninja](https://github.com/apple/swift/blob/release/5.9/docs/HowToGuides/GettingStarted.md#linux)